emberjs/rfcs/text/0000-embroider-v2-package-format.md

 - `ember-auto-import`, which serves as a high-fidelity polyfill for importing directly from NPM.
 V2 addons natively support importing from NPM, but they should depend on `ember-auto-import` so those imports will have the same meaning when used in classic ember-cli.
 - `@ember/macros`, which shall provide correct semantics regardless of whether the package using them is published as V1 or V2 and regardless of whether the build is being done by classic ember-cli or Embroider.
 Native V2 packages under Embroider can alway use macros, without an explicit dependency on `@ember/macros`, but they should include the dependency so that macros will work in classic ember-cli.
-- ember-cli already supports a `main` property in **Ember package metadata** and has supported it for many versions.
+- ember-cli already supports a `main` property in under `ember-addon` and has supported it for many versions.
 This allows an addon to put its classic `index.js` file in a place other than the package's true `main`.
 This means that V2 addons can have their runtime `index.js` as `main`, and should point `ember-addon.main` to a `classic.js` file.
 The `classic.js` file should `require` and `export` a compatibility shim library that we will provide.
 The compatibility shim will have the classic methods like `treeForAddon`, `treeForPublic` that take the V2-formatted features and present them in a way that classic ember-cli will understand.
 Since V2 packages are much more static than V1 packages, this shim is expected to not be very complicated.

 # How we Teach This